-“Just understand Google is God when it comes to home service,” Mello says, explaining how consumers find 70 percent of all services online through Google searches.
+“Just understand Google is God when it comes to home service,” Mello says, explaining how both homeowners and commercial consumers find 70 percent of all services online through Google searches.

 “Half of your marketing dollars should be spent on SEO, PPC, Google My Business, getting reviews, and Google Local Services.”